 - 4.4.5 A hundred years later, in the period to 2028, there is again potential for significant change in North Kensington.
 By bringing together different opportunities such that they add up to more than the sum of their parts, there is the potential to address many of the indices that mark North Kensington out from the rest of the Borough. - 4.4.6 There is a significant redevelopment opportunity at Kensal.
 The combined sites have an area of nearly 18 hectares (40 acres).
 To put this in perspective, it is the size of Paddington Basin, or half the size of King's Cross.
 A key part of the redevelopment would be the provision of bridges over the railway to allow the redevelopment to integrate with the wider St Charles area. - 4.4.7 With the inclusion of a Crossrail station there is scope for a development of 2,500 houses and other mixed uses, to provide jobs in business and retail for local people.
-The Council understands that Kensal will be included as is an 'Opportunity Area' in the revised London Plan.
+Kensal is an 'Opportunity Area' in the London Plan.
 The redevelopment at Kensal would have regeneration effects well beyond the site itself.
 The Crossrail station would act as a magnet for the north of the Borough, creating a pedestrian connection to Notting Hill Gate underground station, down the length of Portobello Road. - 4.4.8 Many of the specific areas needing attention in North Kensington are the social housing estates built in the post-war period, often replacing Victorian terraced housing that was no longer regarded as offering quality housing.
 These estates were typical of their period.
-They used new forms of housing as social experiments such as deck access and linked walkways which have since been shown to have failed. - 4.4.9 As part of the Housing Stock Options Review, tThe Council is looking into different ways the shortfall in the Housing Revenue Account can be overcome6.
-One of the possible options is investigated estate renewal, where the existing social rented housing is re-provided through funding from additional private housing on the estate.
-Viability is crucial. - 4.4.10 Estate renewal is being actively considered underway at Wornington Green, which is an estate owned by Kensington Housing Trust, just south of the Paddington mainline.
-A planning application for the redevelopment of the estate in a number of phases has been granted subject to the signing of the necessary s106 agreements and Phase 1 is under construction.
-In addition to the provision of new social rented accommodation and market housing, the redevelopment will reconnect Portobello Road to Ladbroke Grove at the Barlby Road junction. - 4.4.11 Whilst Wornington Green is the only estate allocated in this plan for renewal, there is has been active consideration of the potential of estate renewal in Latimer.
-The Council will begin preparatory work on an Area Action Plan for the Latimer area in 2010 property. - 4.4.12 As part of the masterplanning work, it is intended There is the potential to reconnect the street pattern that has been completely destroyed by the post-war redevelopments.
+They used new forms of housing as social experiments such as deck access and linked walkways which have since been shown to have failed. - 4.4.9 The investigated estate renewal, where the existing social rented housing is reprovided through funding from additional private housing on the estate.
+Viability is crucial. - 4.4.10 Estate renewal is underway at Wornington Green, which is an estate owned by Kensington Housing Trust, just south of the Paddington mainline.
+A planning application for the redevelopment of the estate in a number of phases has been granted and Phase 1 is under construction.
+In addition to the provision of new social rented accommodation and market housing, the redevelopment will reconnect Portobello Road to Ladbroke Grove at the Barlby Road junction. - 4.4.11 Whilst Wornington Green is the only estate allocated in this plan for renewal, there has been active consideration of the potential of estate renewal in Latimer. - 4.4.12 There is the potential to reconnect the street pattern that has been completely destroyed by the post-war redevelopments.
 This will allow the Latimer Road Underground Station to be a better focal point.
-The area is currently without a local centre, and the masterplanning proposals will address this deficiency.
+The area is currently without a local centre, and the masterplanning proposals will address this deficiency. - 4.4.13 Housing estate renewal is, however, a complex and difficult thing to achieve without destroying the very communities it is intending to assist.
+North Kensington has a very strong sense of community, both as a whole, and within individual areas.
+Maintaining that sense of community and making sure people are able to influence plans as more concrete proposals emerge, is essential in making any regeneration of